Robert Munro December 6th, 2009

 Phi Beta Kappa’s Mary Isabel Sibley Fellowship (for women studying Greek language, literature, history, or archealogy or French language or literature).
 Applications are due in January.

-Smithsonian Predoctoral Fellowships (allows students to conduct 3-12 months of dissertation research at the Smithsonian).
+The Smithsonian Institution Predoctoral Student Fellowship allows students to conduct 3-12 months of dissertation research at the Smithsonian.

 Stanford’s Center for East Asian Studies’ Fellowship for the Study of Women in Asia: a fellowship for dissertation research or write-up on women in Asia.
 Provides a $10,000 stipend plus TGR fees.
 Applications are due in January/February.